As the sun peered out above the Atlantic Ocean, the wheels of my Dad’s 1951 PA-20 (Piper Pacer) spun free of the runway in St. Augustine, Florida.

 “Yeah,” he said as he climbed out from under the engine.
-“The baffle inside the muffler broke loose and is resting on the bottom blocking the exhaust outlet.
+“The baffle has broken loose and is resting on the bottom of the muffler blocking the stack.
 That’s what is keeping it from generating full power.”

 Finally discovering the cause of the problem brought a sense of relief.
-Dad quickly removed the muffler and placed it in the back of the Cruiser to be taken home for repair.
+The muffler was quickly removed and placed in the back of the Cruiser to be taken home for repair.

 And, if you have a story of your own to contribute, please click HERE.